We Have Celeb Facialists on Speed Dial—These Are the Retinol Serums They Love

 (Image credit: @piashah_)

-Confession time: As a beauty editor who chats with industry-leading derms and celebrity estheticians more often than I talk to my parents (sorry, mom and sad!), I'm still confused about retinol.
+Confession time: As a beauty editor who chats with industry-leading derms and celebrity estheticians more often than I talk to my parents (sorry, mom and dad!), I'm still confused about retinol.
 How does retinol differ from Retin-A?
 How and when should it be applied?
 Who should or shouldn't use it?
 Is this how Nancy Wheeler felt when she stepped into the Upside Down for the first time?
 (I mean, we've all heard retinoid-related horror stories involving irritation, peeling, and the like.)

-What is retinol, and how does it affect the skin?
+What is retinol and how does it affect the skin?

 (Image credit: @emmahoareau)